armanriazi/armanriazi.github.io/docs/public/cryptocurrency/defi.md

 ---

 Liquidation Threshold (choose all that apply)

 - [X] Is when the loan is automatically repaid
 - [ ]Is the dollar value at which the loan will be liquidated
 - [X] Is set by the controlling smart contract
 - [ ]Is the dollar value of the collateral

-A Flash loan (choose all that apply):
+A Flash loan (choose all that apply)

 - [ ]Is possible with either TradFi or DeFi loans
 - [ ]Is only possible with TradFi loans
 - [ ]Is not possible with either DeFi or TradFi loans
 - [X] Is only possible DeFi loans

 Assume that ETH is priced at $2000 and USDC has a price of $1.
 With an LTV ratio of 80% what is the maximum amount of USDC you can borrow if you collateralize the loan with 1 ETH? #formula

 - [ ]2500 USDC
 - [ ]2000 USDC
 - [ ]800 USDC
 - [X] 1600 USDC

 Assume that two ETH (with an exchange rate of 1 ETH = $2000) are used as collateral for a DeFi loan.
 There is an LTV of 80% and a LT of 90%.
 USDC has an exchange rate of $1 = 1 USDC.
 How much USDC will you be able to borrow? #formula

 - [ ]1800 USDC
 - [X] 3200 USDC
 - [ ]3600 USDC
 - [ ]1600 USDC

 Decentralized Lending Borrowing is implemented by: (Choose all that apply)

 - [ ]Government authorized entities
 - [X] Smart contracts
 - [ ]Using credit histories
 - [ ]Centralized exchanges

-Flash loans (Choose the best answer):
+Flash loans (Choose the best answer)

 - [X] Must be repaid in the same block
 - [ ]Must be repaid with 10 blocks of the loan origination transaction
 - [ ]All of the above
 - [ ]Are loans that are given the highest priority

-Flash loans can be used for (Choose the best answer):
+Flash loans can be used for (Choose the best answer)

 - [ ]Arbitrage
 - [X] All the above
 - [ ]Self-Liquidation
 - [ ]Liquidity swaps

-Perpetual maturities of loans (loans with no maturity date).
+Perpetual maturities of loans (loans with no maturity date)

 - [ ]Are only available with TradFi loans
 - [X] Are only available with DeFi loans
 - [ ]Are available with both the TradFi and DeFi loans
 - [ ]Are not available with either TradFi or DeFi loans

-Since Decentralized Lending/Decentralized Borrowing have overcollateralized loans, there is no risk to the lender.
+Since Decentralized Lending/Decentralized Borrowing have overcollateralized loans, there is no risk to the lender

 - [ ]True
 - [X] False

-The Loan-to-Value ratio remains the same throughout the life of the loan.
+The Loan-to-Value ratio remains the same throughout the life of the loan

 - [ ]True
 - [X] False

-The Loan-to-Value ratio:
+The Loan-to-Value ratio

 - [ ]is the dollar value of the collateral
 - [ ]is the value of the loan
 - [ ]is the same as the liquidation threshold
 - [X] defines the degree of overcollateralization

-Typical loans in DeFi (choose all that apply):
+Typical loans in DeFi (choose all that apply)

 - [X] Are overcollateralized
 - [ ]Are free from risk to the borrower
 - [ ]Have interest rates set by central authorities
 - [ ]Can be undercollateralized

 What happens when a loan reaches the Liquidation Threshold (LT)

 - [ ]You will not be allowed to take another loan on the platform
 - [X] It is sold to liquidators (partially
 - [ ]Nothing.
 It is informational only
 - [ ]The collateral and loan are returned

 What is used to guard against the volatility of digital assets when used as collateral in Decentralized Borrowing?
 (Choose all that apply)

 - [ ]Use of KYC
 - [X] Overcollateralization
 - [ ]Nothing - volatility of digital assets is not a problem in Decentralized Borrowing